25 Best Film Cameras For Beginners In Every Format

-Film photography is a wonderful hobby, but researching which camera to start with can be intimidating.
-After all, there's more than a century's worth of film history to consider and figuring out which model is right for you might seem like a sisyphean task.
+Film or analog photography is a wonderful hobby, but researching which camera to start with can be intimidating.
+After all, there's more than a century's worth of film history to consider and figuring out which model is right for you might seem impossible.

 The following are our recommendations for beginner 35mm, medium format, large format and instant cameras.
-If you need further assistance putting together a kit, you can always give us a call at 1-800-DIAL-KEH and we'll hook you up with something specific for your needs and skill level.
+If you need further assistance putting together a kit, call us 1-800-342-5534, and we'll hook you up with something specific to your needs and skill level.

 Best Beginner 35mm Film Cameras

-A few weeks ago, we published our list of best-selling cameras of the last decade, and if you cross-reference that list with the following one, you'll see some crossover.
+If you review our list of best-selling cameras of the last decade and cross-reference it with the following one, you'll see some crossover.
 That's no accident.
-These film cameras are stone-cold classics—time-tested, simple to use and perform well.
-Plus, they're wonderful tools to grow with as you gain confidence as a photographer.
+These film cameras are stone-cold classics—time-tested, simple to use, and perform well.
+Plus, they're wonderful tools to grow with as you gain confidence as a film photographer.

 If you are new to photography altogether or have only shot on a smartphone so far, you may not know how to expose manually, so we listed some bodies that have helpful automatic exposure features.
 If you're comfortable with manual exposure and using either an in-camera or external light meter, we also listed some manual 35mm cameras that are great options.

 Canon AE-1 Program - This is our best-selling film camera.
 Easy to use, classic looks and a great lens selection make this an all-time classic.
+During a period when most manufacturers preferred aperture-priority operation, the AE-1 stood out by providing shutter-priority automation and metered manual modes.
 See our AE-1 essentials for a complete kit.

-Minolta X-700 - Lighter than most single lens reflex cameras of the era, the X-700 is a joy to carry around and use.
+Minolta X-700 - Lighter than most single-lens reflex cameras of the era, the X-700 is a joy to carry around and use.
+It offers three shooting modes: full manual, aperture priority, and programmed auto-exposure.
 See our X-700 essentials for a complete kit.

 Pentax K1000 - A standard body found in photography classes all over the world.
 It doesn't get any simpler than the K1000—set your exposure, focus, shoot and repeat.
+Some of the Pentax’s newer autofocus lenses can still be attached to the K1000 and used effectively in manual focus mode but at the cost of exposure control because they lack aperture rings.
 See our K1000 essentials for a complete kit.

 Best Beginner Medium Format Film Cameras